olasunkanmi-SE/olasunkanmi-SE/README.md

 # Hi, I'm Oyinlola Olasunkanmi Raymond 👋

 As a software engineer passionate about creating robust and innovative solutions, I am currently delving into blockchain, generative AI, and distributed systems.
 I am keenly interested in system design, particularly in enhancing system performance.
-I am also an advocate of continuous integration and development and a strong believer in "break things as you go".
+I am also an advocate of continuous integration and development.
+I subscribe to the philosophy of "break things as you go", which emphasizes the importance of embracing calculated risk-taking and iterative learning in the pursuit of excellence

-Frontend Development: Typescript, JavaScript (React, Angular)
+Frontend Development: Typescript, JavaScript (React, Angular), Dapp.

-Backend Development: Node.js, python
+Backend Development: Node.js, Rust, smart contracts.

-Machine Learning: Exploring LLMs, Generative AIs
+Machine Learning: Exploring LLMs, Generative AIs.

-Database Management: Relational databases, non-relational databases, vector databases
+Database Management: Relational databases, non-relational databases, vector databases.

-DevOps: Docker, Kubernetes, CI/CD pipelines
+DevOps: Docker, Kubernetes, CI/CD pipelines.

-🌐 Open Source Contributions:

-I actively contribute to open-source development.

-I stay current with the latest web development, blockchain, and AI trends and technologies.
-I am passionate about continuous learning and skill enhancement.

 🌍 Let's Connect: